X

 • Mirrors assist in bouncing and enhancing natural light, making your walk-in look bright and welcoming.
 The trick is to take advantage of this feature while positioning them in such a way that they don't catch the glare from a window.

 • Feng Shui experts will advise against mirrors that face each other.
-So, if you’re installing more than one, make sure that they complement attractive elements of the room rather than create an endless infinity effect.
+So, if you're installing more than one, make sure that they complement the attractive elements of the room rather than create an endless infinity effect.

-Clever ways to use a mirror in a walk-in wardrobe
+Clever Ways to Use a Mirror in a Walk-In Wardrobe

 While we all tend to focus on full-length or dressing table mirrors in our wardrobes, there are other applications that will help to enhance your space.